THE POLLINATOR PROJECT

 No Insects = No Animals (including humans)

-Insects, especially bees, pollinate about 75% of our food crops.
+Insects, especially bees, pollinate 75% of our food crops.
 Without insects there would be no fruits or vegetables for us.
 There would be no flowering plants, no alfalfa for animal grazing, with subsequent declines in available proteins.

 CAN WE PREVENT MASS POLLINATOR EXTINCTION?